 This is where latency enters the equation.

-Latency is the time it takes for a packet of data to travel from one point to another in a network.
-It has a large impact on user experience, even outweighing bandwidth unless the “pipe” is incredibly constrained.
-If the bandwidth— the absolute capacity of the connection— is big enough to handle data requests, then latency takes over as the real driver to user experience.
+Latency refers to the time it takes for data to travel from one point to another in a network.
+Latency has a significant impact on user experience – even outweighing bandwidth, unless the pipe in question is extremely constrained.
+However, if the bandwidth – the absolute capacity of the connection – is large enough to handle data requests, then latency becomes the real driver to positive user experience.

-Think about all the things you want to do on your devices in flight: load a web page, Facetime a friend, play an online game.
-A low latency will let you do these activities with minimal wait time, while a high latency means that you will become frustrated as your game lags or a website struggles to load.
+Think about all the things you want to do on your devices in flight: load a web page, FaceTime a friend, play an online game.
+Lower latency allows you to do these activities with minimal wait time.
+Higher latency?
+You’re about to become frustrated by your lagging game or a website struggling to load.

-These applications rely on transferring data to and from your device by either UDP (User Datagram Protocol) or TCP (Transmission Control Protocol).
-An application using UDP will send data to the receiver in a streaming fashion, without regard to whether the receiver got the data or if the data was corrupted in transit.
-This provides the best possible experience for time-sensitive data, like live audio and video, in that delay is minimized and will be presented to the end user as quickly as possible.
-As the network latency increases, however, the delay in presentation increases.
+FaceTime, online games and other applications rely on transferring data to and from your device by User Datagram Protocol (UDP) or Transmission Control Protocol (TCP).
+An application using UDP will send data to the receiver in a streaming fashion, without regard to whether the data got to the receiver – the user – or if the data was corrupted in transit.
+UDP provides the best possible user experience for time-sensitive data, such as live audio and video.
+Delay is minimized, and data will be presented to the end user as quickly as possible.
+As network latency increases, however, the delay in presentation increases.

-To illustrate the effect of latency on TCP bandwidth, let’s compare two different connections, where Connection 2 has a higher bandwidth than Connection 1, but also a higher latency.
-Latency is measured in RTT, or the Round Trip Time between two endpoints.
+To illustrate the effect of latency on TCP bandwidth, let’s compare two different connections, where Connection 2 has a higher bandwidth than Connection 1, but also has a higher latency.
+Latency is measured in Round Trip Time (RTT) between two endpoints.